mozilla/shield-studies-addon-template/docs/TESTPLAN.md

 * Go to [this study's tracking bug](tbd: replace with your study's launch bug link in bugzilla) and install the latest add-on zip file
 * (If you are installing an unsigned version of the add-on, you need to set `extensions.legacy.enabled` to `true` before installing the add-on)

+Note for early add-on testers:

+* The live endpoints may not be live in production yet.
+If you see errors directly after "Fetching model from ...", this may be the case.
+To test the rest of the add-on functionality, you can set `extensions.federated-learning-v2_shield_mozilla_org.test.modelUrlEndpoint` to `https://public-data.telemetry.mozilla.org/awesomebar_study/latest.json` before installing the add-on.
+This re-uses the endpoint from the first version of the study.

 ## Expected User Experience / Functionality

 No user interface elements are modified directly in this study.